John Bavant: Anglican Clergyman

-Roman Catholic Misionary
+Roman Catholic Missionary

 By 1572, John Bavant was in Rome, when he resided at English Hospice (later the English College).
 He served as Warden in 1575, and Chamberlain in 1576; he also acted as Chaplain.
 After apparently receiving his doctorate of divinity in Rome, Bavant took himself to the English College in Rheims, where he worked with cardinal William Allen before returning to England as a missionary on 15 June 1581, with, amongst others, the scholar, poet and Jesuit, Jasper Heywood.
 After narrowly escaping arrest in Harrow, Middlesex, in November 1554, he was finally caught at Longford, Derbyshire, and by April 1585 he found himself locked up in the Wood Street Counter, in London.
 A petition was raised to have him released on the grounds of his age; and eventually he was set free.
 He continued his mission, and in the years that followed was reported to be active in Huntingdonshire and Berkshire.
 He was also protected by sir Thomas Tresham, who as a child was a ward of sir Robert Throckmorton, Bavant's patron at Solihull.
 Tresham also supported Bavant's old pupil Campion.
 In May 1595, he was called in to help settle the disputes amongst the Roman Catholic clergy imprisoned in Wisbech Castle, in Cambridgeshire.
 Bavant took an active and generally conciliatory role in the so-called ‘Wisbech Stirs’, that continued until 1598.
 In that year he was named as one of the six assistants to the Roman Catholic Archpriest in England, George Blackwell.
 John Bavant was still alive on 28 March 1610, when he wrote a letter from England to the Jesuit Robert Persons in Rome.
 His year of death is not known, but he had died before October 1613, when he was replaced by Richard Broughton as an assistant to the Archpriest, then George Birkhead.